 If you are having trouble getting good sleep, Stephen Amira, Ph.D., a psychologist with the Division of Sleep Medicine at Brigham and Women's Hospital in Boston, recommends limiting both caffeine and alcohol.

 Caffeine is a stimulant that helps wake you up.
 While that can be beneficial in the morning, it can significantly disrupt nighttime sleep, especially if you're not careful about your timing.

-So if you choose to consume alcohol, stick to one to two drinks per day, and avoid it completely within three hours of bedtime.
+So if you choose to consume alcohol, you’ll want to practice moderation (defined as up to one drink daily for women and up to two drinks per day for men), and avoid it completely within three hours of bedtime.

-Although you might have heard the advice that it's best to avoid late-night snacking for the sake of your waistline, the benefits go beyond that.
-While researchers from one study were looking at how eating later in the day could contribute to weight gain, they found something interesting about sleep.
+Although you might have heard the advice that it's best to avoid late-night snacking, the benefits go beyond that.

 While there's no official cutoff time, try to do most of your eating and drinking before 8 p.m.

 How to sleep better

 After you've cut the sleep-disrupting habits, there are a few things you can do throughout the day to help you sleep soundly at night.

 Most of these remedies are small lifestyle changes that can add up to big results (and don't cost a fortune).

 You may not realize it, but light actually plays a huge role in how well you sleep.
 Your body operates on a 24-hour biological cycle called the circadian rhythm.